stanojevicboban/ggvs-dashboard/README.md

 Please refer to `.node-version` in oder to use the correct node version to run the app.

-Use [https://github.com/nvm-sh/nvm](Node Version Manager) to install and use the correct node version.
+Use [Node Version Manager](https://github.com/nvm-sh/nvm) to install and use the correct node version.

 Before running the app, run `npm install`.